One of the strangest beliefs about freelancing is that it either makes you a ton of money or nothing at all.

 Carol Tice: Makes Six Figures from Her Freelance Writing Business

-Resident freelance writing expert Carol Tice shares how she made six figures in 2011 just from writing.
+Resident freelance writing expert Carol Tice shares how she made six figures one year just from writing.
 She even breaks down what percentage of her income was made from each type of project and includes some key takeaways any writer can benefit from.

 Ash Ambirge: Makes Six Figures from Her Copywriting Business